geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 *Number of processing threads* The maximum number of processing threads that can be allocated to an indexing task.

 Note: this option is only available for databases that have been tested.
 Those databases are PostGIS and Oracle.
+You should also carefully consider how many connections to the database you allocate in the database configuration as each thread could tie up one database connection for the duration of a long indexing session (for example).
+See :ref:`adv_configuration` for more details of how to configure the number of connections in the database connection pool.

 Lucene Index Optimizer
 ```````````````````````